LCEnzo/AOC22/README.md

-Solutions to AOC22 made to learn Rust.
+Solutions to Advent of Code, initially done to learn Rust.

 https://adventofcode.com/2022